hc-picasso/Notes/INIFAP.agreement.email.22-01-2022.md

 We have a one pager of HC's purpose mission and vision, would that be usefu for purpose statement?

 As following is how HC envisions publications:

 1. Dataset (on data repositories if possible, see below)
     - Initial Carbon distribution characterization data (~ 15 plants)
     - Inventory Data (Includes carbon and dm, allometric dimensions)
+    - Non-agave plant's data
     - Geospatial data (polygon)
     - Drone Raw imagery or if not possible, georeferenced 'low quality' tiled raster file if relevant.
-2. Deliverables as stated in the technical annex (others from the dataset) from technical annex as research artefacts (HC would like them to be open.
+2. Deliverables as stated in the technical annex (others from the dataset) from technical annex as research artefacts (zenodo if possible) (HC would like them to be open.
 See notes below).
     - If relevant and possible as Jupyter notebook
     - Includes code, repository on github
 3. Instructional technical document (Guía Técnica?) for Drone & GIS technicians/service providers to be able to replicate the deliverables for other sites.